 - 139. The demand forecasts are relevant as the denominators by which allowable revenues are divided to construct unit regulated tariffs.
 For a given allowable revenue level, therefore, a higher demand forecast will lead to lower tariffs and vice versa.
-However, while the forecasts are used to set the initial regulated tariffs, the Reference Tariff Variation Mechanism effectively trues up tariffs annually to a revenue cap allowance.
-From this, it would appear that there is not a revenue incentive on DBP to bias its demand forecasts. - 140.
+However, while the forecasts are used to set the initial regulated tariffs, the Reference Tariff Variation Mechanism effectively trues up tariffs annually to a revenue cap allowance.51 From this, it would appear that there is not a revenue incentive on DBP to bias its demand forecasts. - 140.
 In principle, the demand forecasts drive expansion capex requirements.
 However, as we see in this section, DBP's demand forecasts are essentially flat and it has forecast no expansion capex.
 Detailed analysis is therefore not required to conclude that DBP has used its flat demand forecast appropriately in forecasting no expansion capex requirements.

-&lt;sup>51 Proposed revisions to DBNGP Access Arrangement, 31st December 2014, page 21 and 22
+51 Proposed revisions to DBNGP Access Arrangement, 31st December 2014, page 21 and 22

 - 141. There is not, and neither should there be, any material relationship between demand and SIB capex, nor would we expect there to be any material relationship between demand and maintenance, inspections or corporate opex.
 There is a direct and material relationship between demand and the quantity of system use gas and we assess DBP's application of its demand forecast to its forecast expenditure on system use gas in section 8.4.
 This would appear to be the only material way in which DBP's demand forecasts affect its proposed expenditure. - 142.
-Other than the change to DBP's customer numbers or to its delivery or receipt points.
+Other than we do not observe any other change to DBP's customer numbers or to its delivery or receipt points.
 We note the implications of this in section 5.2.
-We do not consider this further in our assessment of DBP's overall demand forecasting methods and assumptions.
+We do not consider would have any material impact on DBP's forecast capex and opex requirements and we therefore do not consider this further in our assessment of DBP's overall demand forecasting methods and assumptions.